 Holiday traditions are an important part of most families.
 I didn't give tradition too much thought until I realized how much it meant to my kids.

-Traditionally my mother in law always makes the dressing and it is so good!
-She usually makes it with chicken and that’s the same way I grew up eating it.
+Traditionally my mother in law always makes chicken and dressing and it is so good!
 We never stuffed it in the turkey, ever.
-I guess that’s why we call it dressing instead of stuffing.
+I guess that's why we call it dressing instead of stuffing.

 I wasn't sure how my family would take me adding in sausage instead of chicken and I changed up the seasonings a bit as well.
 First response was of course, this doesn't taste like Grandma's, but they did enjoy it.
 So much that there was not even a crumb leftover.
 I call that a success!